newatoms/guides/using-social-media-as-communcation-tool/readme.md

 ## The fundamentals of social media

-Here you will find some points that will help you to successfully use social media for communication purposes.
+Here you will find some key concepts will help you to successfully use social media for communication purposes.

 * What someone tells you influences the way you perceive them and vice versa
 * The sender always lends connotation (emotional association) to the message and the message always lends connotation to the sender.